ninjamelons/si_mandatory_2/README.md

 # si_mandatory_2

-In this mandatory for Software Integration, we have made 3 python sever and 2 Functions Service (Faas)
+In this mandatory for Software Integration we are working with "gateways"

--- Bank
--- Skat
---Borger.dk
+## Discription:
+- Has 3 python sever
+- Has 2 Functions Service
+- A test file "test.py"

+## Functionality:
+**Borger**
+- CRUD

+**Bank**
+- CRUD
+- Deposit
+- Withdraw
+- Loan
+- Interest-Rate

+**Skat**
+- CRUD
+- Tax